The Small Business Jobs Survival Act (SBJSA) Means:

 4) Inclusion of all commercial tenants (not limited to storefront/retail).

-The SBJSA levels the playing field by creating a fairer commercial lease renewal process.
+The SBJSA supports and protects small business by creating a fairer commercial lease renewal process.

 It’s NOT commercial rent control.

 New York City has a History of Commercial Rent Regulation.